Sjustein/rp-bitcoin-tool/README.md

 After that, create the database schema with the createschema.sql file.

 Please update the user, database and host configuration in Database/Database.py.
-**Note:** after testing, the database, including data and cache used between 50 and 70GB of disk space.
-Increasing the limits set in the code and in the electrum server will increase this usage up till 500+GB's.
+**Note:** after testing, the database, including data and cache used between 50 and 70GB of disk space (limiting victim transactions at 50 transactions per address).
+Increasing the limits set in the code and in the electrum server will increase this usage up till 500+GB's (with a limit of 5000 transactions per address).
+**Speed:** the postgresql server can easily be bottlenecked by disk speed, especially when a lot of cache requests are hits in the import process.
+It is advised to place the data directory of the postgresql server on fast NVME storage.

 ### Time required
 - Synchronising the bitcoin blockchain took around 8-10 hours.
 - Building the electrs cache took around 4-5 hours.
-- First run of the script: 12 - 36 hours (limited to 50 transactions per address).
+- First run of the script: 12 - 24 hours (limited to 50 transactions per address).
 - Subsequent runs using cache: < 60 minutes (depending on the limited transactions and postgresql server speed and latency).

 All tools must be fully synchronised and cannot sync in parallel.

 ### Startup tools
 - On windows, bitcoin-core can automatically start the server when it is started and will automatically use the configuration file in the specified directory.
 If not using the bitcoin-core gui tool, ensure to use the created configuration file.
-- Electrs should be set to only handle requests for addresses with 50 transactions or less, unless your purpose requires larger addresses to be processed as well.
+- Electrs should be set to only handle requests for addresses with 100 transactions or less, unless your purpose requires larger addresses to be processed as well.
 As electrs can take a lot of time to gather the entire address, especially with higher transaction counts, the amount of threads during the queueVictimAddressTransactions() function should be lowered accordingly, as to not 'stall' electrs or bitcoin explorer.
-  - This limitation can be enforced by starting electrs with the following command: electrs --index-batch-size=512 --index-lookup-limit=50 --ignore-mempool.
+  - This limitation can be enforced by starting electrs with the following command: electrs --index-batch-size=512 --index-lookup-limit=100 --ignore-mempool.
 Memory pool transactions are not needed, as the data in the ransomwhe.re dataset is at least 90 days old.
   - Make sure electrs can find the configuration file and using the configuration provided by it.
 - Start btc-rpc-explorer in the directory that contains its environment file and provide the path to the bitcoin core cookie file to authenticate with bitcoin core
   - Use the following command to achieve this: btc-rpc-explorer -c C:\PATH\TO\.cookie